Relocation

 If your residence route is uncertain or your conviction untested, long stays are the honest pilot: live through a winter, manage a clinic visit, handle the paperwork month, and see whether the daily reality matches the holiday memory.

 A staged approach also de-risks the care side.
 Use a long stay to scout the intended area with later life in mind: walkable distance to a clinic and pharmacy, the local community support center, housing that works with reduced mobility, and the realistic English-support picture.
-This is the groundwork we help families assess — not the visa, which belongs to immigration professionals, but whether the life you are planning will still work at 80.
+One housing reality belongs in that scouting trip too: buying is open to foreigners, but financing usually is not, because major banks such as MUFG, Mizuho, and Resona generally reserve home loans for permanent residents, and non-PR buyers are left with a handful of products on stricter terms.
+This is the groundwork we help families assess, not the visa, which belongs to immigration professionals, but whether the life you are planning will still work at 80.

 Frequently asked questions